AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

 ### Extra fields

 The number and variety of default fields might be not enough in some cases.
 Sometimes it's necessary to show some extra information.
-In this case you should use one of the following methods: {api:anychart.core.utils.SeriesPointContextProvider#getStat}getStat(){api}, {api:anychart.core.utils.SeriesPointContextProvider#getDataValue}getDataValue(){api} or {api:anychart.core.utils.SeriesPointContextProvider#getSeriesMeta}getSeriesMeta(){api}.
+In this case you should use one of the following methods: {api:anychart.core.utils.SeriesPointContextProvider#getStat}getStat(){api}, {api:anychart.core.utils.SeriesPointContextProvider#getData}getData(){api} or {api:anychart.core.utils.SeriesPointContextProvider#getSeriesMeta}getSeriesMeta(){api}.
 Which one to use depends on the unique situation.

-#### getDataValue
+#### getData

 Using these methods, you can display the values from the extra parameters, if you have added any to the series or to the data.
 Look at the sample and its code below: